A lot is changing when it comes to Small Business Social Media Strategies. What should you be focusing on?

 #1.
 Survey Your Audience (So You Can Give them What they Need)

-Something that will remain important in 2018 will be to survey your audience or customers.
-If you think doing a survey is a daunting task, don’t worry – there are many ways to do it!
+Something that will remain important this year will be to survey your audience or customers.
+If you think doing a survey is a daunting task, don't worry – there are many ways to do it!

 Here's an article I wrote that shares 19 ways you can survey your ideal audience.. even if you don't have an email list yet!